South Carolina Society for Philosophy

 Call for Proposals

-Submissions: Faculty, graduate students, undergraduates, and independent scholars from anywhere in the world are invited to submit abstracts for the 2023 meeting of the South Carolina Society for Philosophy (SCSP).
+Submissions: Faculty, graduate students, undergraduates, and independent scholars from anywhere in the world are invited to submit abstracts for the 2024 meeting of the South Carolina Society for Philosophy (SCSP).
 Proposals or panels on any topic of philosophical interest are welcome.
 Undergraduate students should plan to submit their full papers of approximately 3000 words; others may submit abstracts of approximately 500 words.
-All submissions for the SCSP should be anonymized and emailed to the SCSP Vice President, Katherine Valde (valdekg@wofford.edu ), by January 15, 2023 and should include a title and a few possible categories into which the paper could fit on the program if accepted.
+All submissions for the SCSP should be anonymized and emailed to SCSP (SCSPhilosophy@gmail.com), by January 15, 2024 (deadline extended!) and should include a title and a few possible categories into which the paper could fit on the program if accepted.
 In the body of your email, please indicate your name, institutional affiliation (if any), status (e.g., faculty, graduate student, etc.), contact information, and whether you wish your paper to be considered for a Society prize (see below).

-Location: The joint meeting will be held on the Hilton Head campus of the University of South Carolina, Beaufort, which is served regionally by the Savannah/Hilton Head International Airport (SAV).
+Location: The joint meeting will be held at Davidson College in Davidson, North Carolina which is 25 miles northeast of the Charlotte-Douglas International Airport (CLT).
 Additional information about lodging options near the conference venue will be communicated upon acceptance of your proposal.

 Underrepresented Voices in Philosophy: The Society particularly encourages submissions from participants whose work or presence in the profession centers on historically underrepresented questions, themes, issues, figures, or methods of inquiry.

 Prizes: Contingent on the number and quality of submissions, the SCSP will award cash prizes to the best essays from a non-tenured faculty member at a SC institution, a graduate student (from any institution), and an undergraduate student at a SC institution.
 Authors wishing to be considered for one of these prizes should indicate this in their initial abstract (as above).
-Faculty, independent scholars, and graduate students wishing to be considered for a prize should plan to submit an anonymized version of their full paper of approximately 3000 words to Katherine Valde (valdekg@wofford.edu) by February 15, 2023.
+Faculty, independent scholars, and graduate students wishing to be considered for a prize should plan to submit an anonymized version of their full paper of approximately 3000 words to SCSPhilosophy@gmail.com by February 1, 2024.

-More Information: Additional queries about any aspect of the meeting can be directed to Katherine Valde (valdekg@wofford.edu).
+More Information: Additional queries about any aspect of the meeting can be directed to the SCSP leadership team at SCSPhilosophy@gmail.com .